Donia-Kareem/GDG-AlAzhar-Database-Task-Solutions/README.md

 # 📚 GDG AlAzhar - Database Task Solutions

-> 🗂️ Comprehensive SQL solutions for the **GDG AlAzhar Database Task ** — including queries, functions, procedures, views, triggers, and more.
-> Helping students and developers strengthen their SQL skills with clear and practical examples.

----

 ## 🧠 Topics Covered

 - ✅ **Data Retrieval Queries** (`SELECT`, `WHERE`, `GROUP BY`, `HAVING`)